giavinh79/portfolio-new/README.md

 [![CI](https://github.com/GV79/portfolio-new/actions/workflows/main.yml/badge.svg)](https://github.com/GV79/portfolio-new/actions/workflows/main.yml)

 This is a new portfolio website I am creating using [Next.js](https://nextjs.org/) to improve on the initial design, create a faster and more maintainable React.js app, and became more familiar with this tool (React.js framework which uses SSR & SSG for better performance and SEO).
-My older portfolio website (hosted [here](https://eloquent-bhaskara-4b11e4.netlify.app/)) was originally made using HTML, CSS, and native JavaScript.
+My older portfolio website (hosted [here](https://eloquent-bhaskara-4b11e4.netlify.app/)) was originally made using HTML, CSS, and JavaScript.

-This website is deployed on Vercel here: [https://giavinhlam.me](https://giavinhlam.me)
+This website is deployed on Vercel here: [https://giavinhlam.com](https://giavinhlam.com)

 ## Getting Started